openframeworks/ofBook/18_version_control_with_git/chapter.md

 * [Bazaar](http://bazaar.canonical.com/) is a distributed version control system created by Canonical (the company behind Ubuntu).
 It is primarily used on [Launchpad](launchpad.net), a code hosting platform primarily used for developing projects around Ubuntu.
 * [Mercurial](http://mercurial.selenic.com/) was started around the same time as Git.
 It is [quite similar to Git](http://stackoverflow.com/questions/35837/what-is-the-difference-between-mercurial-and-git), especially to a newcomer.

-**[BD: Perhaps mention in this section that with Distributed version control no repo or project has priority over another.]**

 ## Introduction to Git